nickzoic/nick.zoic.org/art/the-cycling-bikepacking-post/index.md

 ## In Train-ing ...

-I got the train home and the bike stayed locked up at work for a couple of days until I found the energy to roll down to Victoria Park station and the train home.
+That night I walked to the station and the bike stayed locked up at work for a couple of days until I found the energy to roll down to Victoria Park station and the train home.
 In retrospect, I decided I'd quite enjoyed *parts* of this process, and so over the next few weeks I did this same thing a few more times: bike and